 - 1 celery stalk chopped

-- 19 oz can red kidney beans drained & rinsed
+- 19 ounce can red kidney beans drained & rinsed

-- 19 oz can white kidney beans drained & rinsed
+- 19 ounce can white kidney beans drained & rinsed

-- 1 cup homemade tomato sauce or crushed canned tomatoes
+- 1 cup tomato sauce or crushed canned tomatoes

 - 6 cups low sodium vegetable broth

 - 2 bay leaves